NATIONAL AMERICAN HISTORY & FOUNDERS MONTH ORG.

 The mission of National American History and Founders Month is to create a tradition of educating and celebrating the founding history of our country for all Americans.
 Furthermore, while there are holidays celebrating key events, leaders, and groups responsible for creating and shaping our Nation, there is no official recognition or formal commemoration of our Nation’s early history, its founders and its governmental system.
 This new recognition and focus offers all Americans an occasion to appreciate the struggle to create a new nation, the founders who pioneered how this new nation should be governed, and the civic duties of its citizens.

-Dr. Jennifer Burkhart London
+Dr. Jennifer London

 President & Founder